Karimi-Lab/TE_aging_manuscript/README.md

 _generate_singscores.R_: Steps needed to generate singscsores from Aging-related gene sets using Illumina HumanHT-12 v4. <br>
 _methylation_avail_probes.R_: Check Illumina Infinium Human-Methylation probe set in used methylation datasets.
 Used to generate _Supplementary Figure 1b_. <br>
 _scRNA_analysis.R_: Steps needed to run the scRNA analysis and generate related figures. <br>
-_plots.Rmd_: Steps needed to run the statisctical analyses and generate related plots and figures.
+_plots.Rmd_: Steps needed to run the statisctical analyses and generate related plots and figures. <br><br>

+The scripts necessary to convert scRNA data to pseudo-bulk RNA for RTE classes and families can be found under _Scripts/scRNA_Pseudobulk_.

 ### Generate gene expression probe availability bars (_Supp.
 Fig. 1a_)